AI For Pet Groomers

 240 calls/mo, 44% intent, 25% lift 24/7 coverage captures the calls that happen after hours, during peaks, and while staff are busy.

-$85 average groom value Average revenue per converted booking, job, consult, or appointment.
+$85 average groom value Average value per converted booking, job, consult, appointment, or documented next step.

 Planning model only.
 Replace with the salon's missed-call report, booking rate, average ticket by dog size and coat type, mobile-route constraints, add-on mix, cancellation rate, groomer capacity, and repeat-visit frequency.